171930433/vtk-examples/src/PythonicAPI.md

 | Example Name | Description | Image |
 | -------------- | ------------- | ------- |
 [CheckVTKVersion](/PythonicAPI/Utilities/CheckVTKVersion) | Check the VTK version and provide alternatives for different VTK versions.
+[SelectExamples](/PythonicAPI/Utilities/SelectExamples) | Given a VTK Class and a language, select the matching examples.

 ### Arrays